Animals: The Ultimate Guide To The Animal Kingdom

 Most mollusks live in the sea, but some, such as snails and slugs, are also found on land.

 Unlike invertebrates, vertebrates (members of the subphylum Vertebrata) form a scientific group in animal classification.
-Vertebrata includes all animals with a backbone (or rather, a vertebral column).
-According to the Catalogue of Life, 70,298 vertebrate species are currently recognized (source).
+Vertebrata includes all animals with a backbone.

 Fish